Correcting for Selection Bias and Missing Response in Regression using Privileged Information

 Figure \ref{fig:ex1:graph} displays the graphical model related to this data generating process.
 Note that we can indeed read off that $Y \Indep S \given X, Z$, so if $Z$ is only available during training, the missingness mechanism is PMAR.
 Figure \ref{fig:ex1:true_and_naive} depicts $n=400$ draws from the generating model (\ref{eqn:ex1}).
 In this example, we have $\#\{S=1\}=123$.
 The black dots indicate $(X, Y)$ pairs where $Y$ is observed ($S=1$), and the grey dots indicate $(X, Y)$ pairs where $Y$ is unobserved ($S=0$).
 The green line shows the true regression line $\EE[Y|X=x] = \tfrac{1}{2}x + 3\sin(x)$, and the black line shows the regression line of the naive, biased estimate $\hat{\EE}[Y|X, S=1]$.
 In this example and throughout this paper we use thin plate splines regression \citep{duchon1977splines, wood2003thin} as implemented in the \href{https://cran.r-project.org/package=mgcv}{\code{mgcv}} package \citep{wood2015package}.\\ Note that, additional to what is shown in Figure \ref{fig:ex1:true_and_naive}, we have all $(X, Z)$ pairs available.
 Our goal is to fit a regression model that is close to the green line, $\EE[Y|X]$. \exqed

-\paragraph{Extrapolation and positivity} Many missingness methods assume \emph{positivity} of the selection mechanism, i.e.\ $\PP(S=1 | X, Z, Y) > 0$ a.s., as is for example required for the identification equation (\ref{eqn:s-recoverability}).
+\paragraph{Extrapolation and positivity} Many missingness methods assume \emph{positivity} of the selection probability, i.e.\ that $\PP(S=1 | X, Z) > 0$ holds $\PP(X, Z)$-almost surely, as is for example required for the identification equation (\ref{eqn:s-recoverability}).
 This assumption ensures that asymptotically, we do not run into the problem of extrapolation.
-For finite samples, we might run into extrapolation issues already when $\PP(S=1 | X, Z, Y)$ is close to zero.
+For finite samples, we might run into extrapolation issues already when $\PP(S=1 | X, Z)$ is close to zero.
 In the example of Figure \ref{fig:ex1:true_and_naive} we have no positivity for large values of $X$; we will see that extrapolation is still possible by using privileged data $Z$ that is highly predictive of $Y$.